Best CPO warranties

 You’ll also get some industry-leading benefits from an L/Certified Lexus, like complimentary maintenance and roadside assistance for your first two years or 20,000 miles, a bona fide loaner car program (so you don’t have to pay out of pocket to rent a car when your Lexus is in the shop for a while), and up to $850 in trip interruption benefits.

-Coming in a close second is the new kid on the luxury block: Genesis.
+Coming in third is the new kid on the luxury block: Genesis.
 Hyundai’s luxury brand offers a deceptively strong CPO program with a six-year/75,000-mile limited warranty and a 10-year/100,000-mile powertrain warranty (both measured from when your vehicle was brand new).

 We say “deceptively” because, under normal circumstances, Genesis’ factory Powertrain warranty doesn’t fully transfer when its vehicles are resold, so you’re effectively getting all 10 years reinstated plus a bevy of other benefits like roadside assistance and travel protection.